krishnakadiyala/NPAcourse/labs/Section_02_Configuration_Templating_with_Jinja2_and_YAML/Ansible_Lab_14_Using_Network_Centric_Jinja2_Filters.md

 ```

+You can see already the filter simplify manipulated a string by "upper-casing" it here.

 ##### Step 5

 Lets add another variable under `vars` called `vlans` and make a list of vlans and it's name for each.
+We will represent VLANs as a list of dictionaries.

-Also add a new `debug` task using the `lenght` filter which will return the number of items of a sequence (list) or mapping (dictionary).
+Also add a new `debug` task using the `length` filter which will return the number of items of a sequence (list) or mapping (dictionary).

 ```yaml